Floorp-Projects/Floorp/security/nss/readme.md

     NSS build tool options:

         -h               display this help and exit
         -c               clean before build
+        -v               verbose build
-        -g            force a rebuild of gyp (and NSPR, because why not) -j <n>        run at most <n> concurrent jobs -v            verbose build
+        -j <n>           run at most <n> concurrent jobs --nspr           force a rebuild of NSPR
+        --gyp|-g         force a rerun of gyp
+        --opt|-o         do an opt build
         -m32             do a 32-bit build on a 64-bit system
-        --test        ignore map files and export everything we have --fuzz        enable fuzzing mode. this always enables test builds --scan-build  run the build with scan-build (scan-build has to be in the path) --scan-build=/out/path sets the output path for scan-build --opt|-o      do an opt build
+        --test           ignore map files and export everything we have --fuzz           enable fuzzing mode. this always enables test builds --pprof          build with gperftool support
+        --ct-verif       build with valgrind for ct-verif
-        --asan        do an asan build
+        --scan-build     run the build with scan-build (scan-build has to be in the path) --scan-build=/out/path sets the output path for scan-build --asan           do an asan build
         --ubsan          do an ubsan build
+                         --ubsan=bool,shift,... sets specific UB sanitizers
         --msan           do an msan build
         --sancov         do sanitize coverage builds
-                      --sancov=func sets coverage to function level for example --pprof       build with gperftool support
+                         --sancov=func sets coverage to function level for example --disable-tests  don't build tests and corresponding cmdline utils

 ## Building NSS (legacy build system)